 AUSTRALIA: Grape glut forces red prices down

+First bottom line proof of the much predicted over-supply in Australian wine production has emerged in the weeks immediately before the 2002 vintage, with predictions of red grape prices 15% down.
 BRL Hardy, Southcorp, Simeon Wines and Cranswick Estate forecast a fall in prices of between 10 and 15% for major varieties Cabernet Sauvignon, Shiraz and Merlot from the Riverland region along the River Murray.

 Get full access to all content, just $1 for 30 days

 just-drinks gives you the widest beverage market coverage.